oredaze/font-bitrain_font-cracked/README.md

 ![Screenshot C](https://raw.githubusercontent.com/oredaze/font-bitrain_font-cracked/main/screenshots/icons.png)

 Notes:
-- Some icon glyphs might be out of place or have new, non-existing ones.
+- Some icon glyphs might be out of place, in the past I didn't know what I was doing.
+- Some of the icons (mostly in the private set) are not used anywhere, I just wanted to have more stuff.
 - Not all glyphs are present in the previews.
 Mostly accented characters and... half of braille.
 Yeah I almost went blind making that, so I gave up :)
 - In some places (like gvim) the fonts are detected as 9 and 10 pixels, I don't know why.
 All works fine though.
 - Made for personal use, but here you go...
-Give me some tips, I don't know what I am doing :)
+Report problems if you want.